beast-dev/doc/tutorials/howtos/beast_tip_dates.md

 keywords: software, molecular clocks, tipdates, beast, beauti
 last_updated: August 2, 2017
 tags: [how-to]
-summary: ""
+summary: "A key feature of BEAST is the ability to specify dates for individual sequences (i.e., tips in the tree --- so called tipdates).
+This is important when the organism being studies is evolving on the same scale as the time range of the tree.
+Common cases of this are fast evolving pathogens such as viruses and bacteria or DNA recovered from relatively ancient material such as sub-fossil bones.
+This pages walks you through how to specify these dates within the user interface of BEAUti."
 sidebar: beast_sidebar
 permalink: tip_dates.html
 folder: beast
 ---

-A key feature of BEAST is the ability to specify dates for individual sequences (i.e., tips in the tree --- so called tipdates).
-This is important when the organism being studies is evolving on the same scale as the time range of the tree.
-Common cases of this are fast evolving pathogens such as viruses and bacteria or DNA recovered from relatively ancient material such as sub-fossil bones.

 By having sequences sampled through time, BEAST is able to estimate the timescale of the tree and the rate of evolution.
 See [Rambaut (2000)](#references) for a description of how this is done (albeit in a maximum likelihood rather than Bayesian context).
 See [Dummond et al 2003](#references) for a review of the idea of 'measurably-evolving populations'.